JeffersonLab/CJ-database/README.md

 __Reference__: appendix A in [arXiv:2309.16851](https://arxiv.org/abs/2309.16851).
 See also [note][note] for reduced cross section and F2 calculation.

 Also available: combined sets of normalized F2p and F2d world data, as well as the extracted F2n (from p and d data) and F2n/F2p (from d/p and n/d data) with CJ15 analysis (see arXiv:2309.16851).
 Each file gives F2 in rebinned and original Q2.
-Please click the link below to download corresponding xlsx file (preview is not supported).
+Please click the link below then the __View raw__ button to download corresponding xlsx file (preview is not supported).
 * [combined F2 p](data/dataframe/rebin_p.xlsx)
 * [combined F2 d](data/dataframe/rebin_d.xlsx)
 * [extracted F2 n](data/dataframe/rebin_n.xlsx)